|Learn how to provide affordable housing for all.

 - Design some previously undeveloped areas of the community for mixed residential and commercial use.
 (This may allow for more residential units compared to areas designated for commercial use alone.)

-- Design or re-design some residential areas to have greater-than-accustomed housing densities (e.g., "cluster design").
+- Design or re-design some residential areas to have increased housing densities (e.g., "cluster design").

 Action steps as a banker or lender